 Do your research in advance!

-One of the best ways to answer the strengths question is to make an assumption that it will definitely be asked when preparing for the interview.
+One of the best ways to answer the strengths question is to make an assumption that it will definitely be asked.
 Do your homework and be prepared in advance.

 Create your own tailor-made answer

-Use your research skills and dig into details of the company and the job you will get interviewed for.
+Utilize your research skills to learn more about the firm and the position for which you will be interviewed.
 Firstly, research the company, find out what they value in terms of qualities and strengths.
-Secondly, read through the job description looking for traits and skill sets that may be needed in successfully carrying out duties within the job.
-Match the skills and abilities of the firm and the job with your own abilities and come up with a set of 2 or 3 such strengths that will help you in working with the employer.
+Secondly, read through the job description looking for traits and skill sets that may be needed in successfully carrying out duties.
+Match the skills and abilities of the firm and the job with your own abilities.
+And, come up with a set of 3 such strengths that will help you in working with the employer.

 Now, take these identified strengths and put together an answer and ensure that you substantiate your strengths with examples drawn from your previous employment supporting your claim of strengths.
 Ensure that your answer is truthful, relevant to the company and the job you are applying for.

-Your most important goal should be to provide reassurance to the employer about your candidature and ability to handle the job in question.
-Just ensure that your answer addresses their concern about your ability to handle the job well and that you are the best-fit candidate.
-You possess the skills and the experience which will help you become an integral part of their team and set you apart from other candidates.
+Your most important goal should be to provide reassurance to the employer about your candidature.
+They should be assured of your ability to handle the job in question.
+Just ensure that your answer addresses their concern.
+It should enlighten your ability to handle the job well and that you are the best-fit candidate.
+You possess the skills and the experience which will help you become an integral part of their team.
+And, set you apart from other candidates.

-And finally, if you are still running out of ideas and can’t come up with something good, ask your colleagues what they believe your strengths are.
-You could be surprised by what they may say and not realize something you ignore or do without thinking is actually a valuable strength!
+Finally, if you still can’t come up with something good, ask your colleagues what they believe your strengths are.
+You may be astonished by what they say and fail to see that what you neglect is a vital strength!